spryker/spryker-docs/docs/sdk/dev/extending-the-sdk.md

 This requires you to make the task a part of the Symfony bundle.
 To achieve this, follow these steps:

 1. Create the Symfony bundle.
-Refer to the [official Sympfony documentation](https://symfony.com/doc/current/bundles.html) for details on how to do that.
+Refer to the [official Symfony documentation](https://symfony.com/doc/current/bundles.html) for details on how to do that.

 {% info_block infoBox "Info" %}

-The bundle needs to use the [Spryker SDK Contracts](https://github.com/spryker-sdk/sdk-contracts) via composer.
+The bundle has to use the [Spryker SDK Contracts](https://github.com/spryker-sdk/sdk-contracts) via composer.

 {% endinfo_block %}